For all media inquiries and image requests:

 “We are proud to commemorate the vital history of Lafayette Square and celebrate our founder Jacqueline Kennedy’s 92nd birthday with this exciting day of events,” said Stewart McLaurin, President of the White House Historical Association.
 “Our goal is to uphold her legacy by continuing the Association’s long-standing tradition of promoting accessibility, understanding, and appreciation of the Executive Mansion.”

 Situated at the northern entrance of the park, along H Street, the Wayside Exhibit markers recount the history of the involvement of enslaved labor in the construction of the White House, the preservation and commemoration of the White House and Lafayette Square – including Jacqueline Kennedy’s actions to save the neighborhood from development – and the history of Lafayette Square as a site for demonstrations and protests.
-The markers include an audio-description tool for people who are visually impaired.

 The Wayside Exhibit unveil was followed by a livestream conversation with the authors of the Association’s NEW book, Designing Camelot, James Archer Abbott and Elaine Rice Bachmann.
 Hosted by USA Today’s Washington Bureau Chief Susan Page, this conversation focused on the White House restoration spearheaded by Mrs. Kennedy, celebrating the sixty-year legacy of one of the most influential interior design projects in American history.